Umaidpur: Education

-The overall literacy rate seems to be around 46.94%.
 Based on India Census 2011, the female literacy rate is 42.76%, whereas the male literacy rate is 51.0%.
-There are few people from this village who have gone to IIT Kanpur, Jawaharlal Nehru University, New Delhi and abroad for higher education.
-There are also few peoples of this village, who live abroad like in United States, UAE and Canada.

 Agriculture

-From Imperial Gazetteer of India, Volume 11, it appears that sugar-cane, indigo and poppy were grown in the land of this and adjacent villages during and before British rule.
-Between 1800 and early nineteenth century, the cultivation of indigo plants (Indigofera tinctoria, also known as I. sumatrana) and poppy (a flowering plant in the subfamily Papaveroideae of the family Papaveraceae) was more prevalent.
-Indigo dye made in India was exported by British to the Greeks and the Romans, where it was valued as a luxury product.
-Maharaja of Darbhanga abandoned the cultivation of indigo around 1901, because the fall in the price of indigo dye, due to the competition of artificial substitutes, has caused many other factories to abandon.
-The chief feature of the indigo industry in Umaidpur regions, as compared with the other indigo-growing tracts in North Bihar, was the large area cultivated direct by the factories themselves in the Samastipur subdivision.
-The plant, when cut, was fermented in masonry vats and oxidized either by beating or by currents of steam.
-The dye thus precipitated was boiled and dried into cakes.
-Due to the fall in the value of indigo dye, the factories have taken to the growing of ordinary crops.
+According to the Imperial Gazetteer of India, sugar-cane, indigo and poppy were grown in Umaidpur and the adjacent villages during and before British rule.
+Between 1800 and early nineteenth century, the cultivation of indigo plants and poppy was more prevalent.
+Indigo dye made in India was exported by British as a luxury product.
+Maharaja of Darbhanga abandoned the cultivation of indigo around 1901, because the fall in the price of indigo dye, due to the competition of artificial substitutes, which also caused many other factories to abandon.

 The principal exports were rice, indigo, gram, pulses, linseed, mustard seed, saltpetre, tobacco, hides, and ghee; and the principal imports were rice and other food-grains, salt, kerosene oil, gunny-bags, coal and coke, European cotton piece-goods, and raw cotton.
-Gram, pulses, and oilseeds are chiefly sent to Calcutta, and rice and other food-grains to Saran and Muzaffarpur.
+Gram, pulses, and oilseeds were chiefly sent to Calcutta, and rice and other food-grains to Saran and Muzaffarpur.
 The imports of food-grains came for the most part from Bhagalpur and Nepal, coal and coke from Burdwary kerosene oil from the Twenty-four Parganas, and salt and piece-goods from Calcutta.